-3) The Agency must promulgate standardized forms based on 40 CFR 267.151 (Wording of the Instruments), incorporated by reference in 35 Ill.
+3) The Agency must designate standardized forms based on 40 CFR 264.151 and 40 CFR 267.151 (Wording of the Instruments), each incorporated by reference in 35 Ill.
 Adm.
 Code 720.111(b), with such changes in wording as are necessary under Illinois law.
 Any owner or operator required to establish financial assurance under this Section must do so only upon the standardized forms promulgated by the Agency.
 The Agency must reject any financial assurance document that is not submitted on such standardized forms.